ncats/translator-modules/README.md

 gene_to_gene_bicluster.py --input_genes "ENSG00000121410,ENSG00000268895,ENSG00000148584" get-result-list to-json
 ```

-This format is mainly to empower interoperability of the modules with one another and with other Translator tools.
+This Translators specific JSON format is mainly to empower interoperability of the modules with one another
+and with other Translator tools.
 The Python code of the "ResultList" module data model is in the module
 [data_transfer_model.py](https://github.com/ncats/translator-modules/blob/master/translator_modules/core/data_transfer_model.py) .

 In both cases above, a relatively short list of genes is provided using a string of comma-delimited identifiers